angelinewang/realm_dj/README.md

 Proxy is automatically connected to postgres user and postgres database locally, not the realm_django database

 angeline is a new user created for the realm-django instance and granted access to the postgres database

+## Container Images
+Deploy to a service for 1st time
+= Creates 1st revision
+Revisions
+= Immutable

+Deploy from a container image tag
+= Will be resolved to a digest
+--> The revision will always serve this particular digest